eduardo732/microservices/README.md

 Implementation an example of manage microservices architecture

+In this project I implemented just point 1,2,3 and 5

 To run these microservice:
 1- First you need to run your eureka server in the project Discovery-Server.
 2- You need to run your config server